2021 South India floods: Andhra Pradesh

 Authorities in Andhra Pradesh had to rescue stranded inhabitants in Kosasthalaiyar due to floods caused to the depression.
 Due to the same cause, a village was cut off from the main highways.
 Control centers were also established for districts around the state that could suffer excessive rainfall as a result of the system.
 Rainfall totaled 18 mm at Sullurpeta, Nellore, and 14 centimetres (140 mm; 5.5 in) in Tada.
 At 21.6 centimetres (216 mm; 8.5 in), Chittoor received the most from the system.
 Due to the inclement weather, school activities were also canceled.
 National Disaster Response Force teams were also assigned to Nellore and Chitoor in the event of a rescue mission.
 The storm was said to have caused damage to the Tada-Srikalahasti route, leaving motorists stuck.
-Irrigation tanks were also breeched.
+Irrigation tanks were also breached.
 Wind warnings were issued for ports around the country, and fishermen were urged not to travel into the impacted area of the Bay of Bengal between 11 and 12 November.
 Several trees were also destroyed, and there was a minor landslide.